A planning process is just that, a plan. Dare I quote the day-old adage “failure to plan is planning to fail?”

 But of course, in week 4, the demand planning team goes in and updates a forecast at a future date because “we JUST found out we were awarded an end cap,” and submits to the current month’s consensus without any formal communication to the supply team.

 When MRP is run again, the supply team will see new messages to order and expedite something that didn’t exist during the last PO run and which could cause some significant supply issues if the request was inside lead time.
-This leads me to my next point.

 Ignoring a Planning Horizon Means Unhappy Customers